 Reconnect With Your Voice

 Do you need to reconnect with your voice?
 Everyone has times when they are feeling a bit down with their singing.
 Maybe even to the point where you’ve stopped singing entirely.
 Sometimes that’s because of external factors (like a pandemic!) out of our control.
-Sometimes it’s directly related to a singing experience, perhaps something that resulted in a loss of confidence (like an unsuccessful audition!).
+Sometimes it’s directly related to a singing experience, perhaps something that resulted in a loss of confidence (like an unsuccessful audition).
 In the context of the worldwide lockdown, I came up with this guide to help my students reconnect with their voices when they weren’t really feeling like singing.
+I’ve since updated it, because this is one of the most common questions I see in new clients.
 We’ve all been there (me too!) and if this is making you nod, I hope this will help you, too!

 Have you been struggling to sing?
 You're not alone.

-About a month ago, a lot of you responded to one of my instagram stories to say that you’d been struggling to sing every day.
 Now, for someone who doesn’t have strong feelings about singing, this probably doesn’t sound like a big deal.
-But I know that for a lot of you, like me, singing is our THING.
+But if you’re here reading this, then I know that for you, like me, singing is our THING.
 The thing that we do when we’re happy, sad, angry, frustrated…basically any emotion.
 It helps us express feelings we don’t have words for, it connects us with music that we love, and most of all, it brings us joy.
 Singing can do more for us than *just* make a nice sound!

 So, what do you do if you don’t feel like singing anymore?
 What happens when you just can’t bring yourself to make a note?
 It probably makes you feel worse that you haven’t been singing.
 Do you feel guilty for not practising?
 Have you tried to convince yourself that you don’t need to sing?
 I’ve been there.
 I’ve been through the whole rollercoaster, and I’ve come out the other side.
 Now, I try to sing every day.
 And a good part of the time, I succeed.